Introduction

 The following may reduce the effectiveness of Everolimus Dr. Reddys:

-You should avoid using these medicines during treatment with Everolimus Dr. Reddys.
+These medicines should be avoided during treatment with Everolimus Dr. Reddys.
 If you are taking any of them, your doctor may prescribe a different medicine, or may change your dose of Everolimus Dr. Reddys.

 Taking Everolimus Dr. Reddys with food and drinks

 Avoid grapefruit and grapefruit juice while taking everolimus.
-It may increase the amount of everolimus in your blood, possibly to a harmful level.
+It may increase the amount of everolimus in the blood, possibly to a harmful level.

 Pregnancy, breastfeeding, and fertility